 Looking for where to stay in Tel Aviv?
 Read on for my tips!

-Perfect for: backpackers, artists and hipsters
+Where to stay in Tel Aviv for: artists and hipsters

 This is one of my favorite areas of Tel Aviv, and where I usually go for a drink or a night out with friends.
 Indeed, it’s packed with great bars, pubs and clubs.